High Arches and Foot Pain Relief

 Non-surgical treatment may include shoe modifications like wider heels and higher tops for stability.
 Custom orthotic devices can also help cushion the foot and provide a stable foundation.
 If foot drop is a problem, a brace may be prescribed to keep your foot and ankle in place as you walk.

 If needed, we are experts at surgically correcting problems with high arches.
-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero have over 100 years of combined foot care experience and welcome the opportunity to help solve your foot concerns.
+Dr. Hal Abrahamson and Dr. Daniel E. Orozco have over 40 years of combined foot care experience and welcome the opportunity to help solve your foot concerns.
 Set up an appointment in our Rego Park, NY, office by calling (718) 896-4433, in Plainview at (516) 822-9595, or in Flushing at (718) 969-2266, and put your sore feet into our capable hands.